 - SO4 To embrace the development of new homes but at steady rate so integration can keep pace for the benefit of the whole village. - SO7 To adopt a criteria based approach for evaluating proposed or potential sites for new housing. - 4.1.1 Woolpit's Vision Statement expects the village to remain a well-integrated, sustainable community that keeps up to date but respects and safeguards its historic character and village feel.
 It is a modern village with a traditional feel where people want to live and work. - 4.1.2 The table in Figure 4 below shows a steady rate of population and housing growth since 1961.
 If those rates of growth were maintained, the population in 2021 would be about 2,250, with a housing stock of about 1,000, giving an occupancy rate of 2.25 persons per household.
-By 2031,the population would be about 2,500 and the housing stock 1,100, an occupancy rate of just over 2.25 persons per household.
-At current occupancy rates 6, a village population of 2,500 could be served by 1,041 houses, an increase of 206 over the 2011 figure.
-Thus, depending on occupancy rates, maintaining the historic rates of population and housing stock growth would result in an extra 206-265 houses in the village by 2031 in any event.
-Subject to meeting the requirements of other policies in this Plan, this outcome should not be detrimental to the well-being of the village.

-Figure 4 Woolpit population and housing stock 1961-2011
+Figure 4 Woolpit population and housing stock 1961 - 2011